sfrommer/ScreepsStarterVisualStudioCode/README.md

  ```
  npm install gulp-cli -g
  ```
-4. Do the following commands **inside your project folder** (integrated terminal in vs Code is nice for that) **Initialize your project** (Give your project a name, for example "screeps".
-Press enter until to the last question, type "yes"...):
+4. Do the following commands **inside your project folder** (the integrated terminal in VS Code is nice for that) **Initialize your project** (Give your project a name, for example "screeps".
+Press enter until you reach the last question, then type "yes"...):
  ```
  npm init
  ```